vippsas/vipps-developers/settlements/sftp-report-service/README.md

 Connected to sftp.vipps.no.
 ```

-Directory listing in the root directory:
+Directory listing of the root and `settlements` directories:
 ```
 sftp> ls
 settlements